 Bulk transmission, in the single buffer mode, when the application processes the previous data transmission of the batch endpoint, and receives a new data packet, the USBD module will respond to the NAK handshake packet, so that the PC host will continue to resend the same data packet until the application resets the ACK handshake.
 Such retransmissions take up a lot of bandwidth and affect the rate of bulk transfers.
 Therefore, the double buffering mechanism is introduced to the bulk endpoint to improve the data transfer rate.
 In dual buffering mode, a one-way bulk endpoint has 2 data buffers, that is, the receive buffer and the transmit buffer.
-The data flip bit (DTOG\RX or DTOG\TX) is used to select which one of the 2 buffers is currently used, so that the application can operate on the other buffer while the USBD module accesses one of the buffers.
+The data flip bit (DTOG_RX or DTOG_TX) is used to select which one of the 2 buffers is currently used, so that the application can operate on the other buffer while the USBD module accesses one of the buffers.
 For example, when transferring an OUT transaction to a double-buffered bulk endpoint, the USBD module saves data from the PC host in a buffer while the application can process data in another buffer (for IN transactions, the case it's the same).
 In this way, the data processing of the application program is completed by using the time of receiving or sending data of the USBD module, and the efficiency of USB transmission and reception is improved.
-Because 2 buffers are required for a transmission direction, the bulk endpoint that configures the bidirectional buffer must be configured as a unidirectional endpoint, and its USBD\EPRx register only needs to set the STAT\RX bit (As a double-buffered bulk receive endpoint) or the STAT\TX bit (As a double-buffered endpoint bulk send endpoint).
-In order to take advantage of double buffering as much as possible and achieve a higher transfer rate, the flow control of the USBD module to handle double-buffered bulk endpoints is slightly different from that of other endpoints.
+Because 2 buffers are required for a transmission direction, the bulk endpoint that configures the bidirectional buffer must be configured as a unidirectional endpoint, and its USBD_EPRx register only needs to set the STAT_RX bit (As a double-buffered bulk receive endpoint) or the STAT_TX bit (As a double-buffered bulk receive endpoint) or the STAT_TX bit (As a double-buffered bulk receive and to handle double-buffered bulk endpoints is slightly different from that of other endpoints.
 It only sets the endpoint to NAK state when there is an access violation in the buffer, rather than setting the endpoint to NAK state after every successful transfer.